top of page

 The most direct translation of the word Baraka is “a blessing.”
 Baraka is perfect peace.
 That moment when you feel at one with the earth.
 At one with the Creator, Mother Earth, or friends and family.

-Whatever you believe, it does not matter what you call those minutes of pure pleasure.
+Whatever you believe, it does not matter what you call those minutes of pure connection.
 It’s the moment that has no words to describe.
 It’s simply Baraka – beautiful and beyond words.

 As an avid and skilled fisherman and hunter, Andy used the word Baraka to describe those moments that were literally beyond words.
 He would be in a boat with his mates, sun shining and fish jumping…he would look at them and say nothing more than Baraka.
 They knew what he meant.